sarvankondaveti/sarvankondaveti/README.md

 - 👋 Hi, I’m @sarvankondaveti
-- 👀 I’m interested in web development and data science
+- Masters in Computer science in university at buffalo AI/ML specialization
-- 🌱 I’m currently learning data science
+- 👀 I’m interested in AI/ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for fulltime roles
 - 📫 How to reach me snpavankondaveti135@gmail.com

 <!---